-Projecting light in or on top of the water simply starts a natural food chain reaction by attracting a concentration of small microscopic animals called plankton.
+Projecting light in or on top of the water simply starts a natural food chain reaction by attracting a concentration of small, microscopic animals called plankton.
 Bait fish such as shad and minnows are drawn to the light to feed on the plankton; and larger game fish move in to feed on the bait fish.
 It’s not uncommon to see bait fish stacked in columns 15 feet thick under the lights, with game fish suspended directly below them.
 If you do not have baitfish congregating around the light after 30 minutes, move to a different area.
 Game fish follow the baitfish, so don’t waste time in area’s that do not hold baitfish.

 With that said though, the use of artificial light WILL attract fish to your Boat or Dock if the boat or dock is located in water capable of holding fish and if you follow the below suggestions.